-₹ In lakhs March 31, 2023 March 31, 2022 The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year 1,417.41 627.81 The amount of interest paid by the buyer in terms of section 16 of the Micro Small and Medium Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year Nil Nil The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro Small and Medium Enterprise Development Act, 2006.
-Nil Nil The amount of interest accrued and remaining unpaid at the end of each accounting year; and Nil Nil The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under section 23 of the Micro Small and Medium Enterprise Development Act, 2006 Nil Nil
+The principal amount and the interest due thereon remain as at the end of each accounting year

+The amount of interest paid by the buyer in terms of section Medium Enterprise Development Act, 2006 along with the made to the supplier beyond the appointed day during ea

+The amount of interest due and payable for the period of (which have been paid but beyond the appointed day du adding the interest specified under Micro Small and Mediu Act, 2006.

+The amount of interest accrued and remaining unpaid at year; and

+The amount of further interest remaining due and payab years, until such date when the interest dues as above ar enterprise for the purpose of disallowance as a deductible 23 of the Micro Small and Medium Enterprise Developmen

-- 48. The Group does not have any long-term contracts including derivative contracts for which there are any material foreseeable losses. - 49.
-There has been no amounts which were required to be transferred to the Investor Education and Protection Fund by the Group. - 50.
-During the earlier year Fleur Hotels Private Limited had made provision of estimated stamp duty expense of ₹ 1525.03 Lakhs on amalgamation of Meringue Hotels Private Limited, Begonia Hotels Private Limited and Nightingale Hotels Private Limited.
-This provision of stamp duty expense is a one- time expense of non-recurring nature. - 51.
-During the year company has received Entitlement certificate for subsidy under Rajasthan Investment Promotion Scheme ("RIPS") 2014 dated December 6, 2022, based on which the company shall be eligible for 50% of the SGST paid on Aurika Hotels, Udaipur for a period of 7 years from the date of the commercial production i.e. 29th October 2019.
+- material foreseeable losses. - Fund by the Group. - 50.
+During the earlier year Fleur Hotels Private Limited had made provision of estimated stamp duty expense of recurring nature. - 51.
+During the year company has received Entitlement certificate for subsidy under Rajasthan Investment Promotion i.e. 29th October 2019.
 However the flow of benefit will accrue from date of the entitlement certificate. - 52.
-The Parent Company has filed second motion Application with NCLT on January 31, 2023 w.r.t the Scheme of Amalgamation ("Scheme") of Wholly Owned Subsidiary(ies) of the Company viz.
-Valerian Management Services Private Limited ("Transferor Company No. 1"), Grey Fox Project Management Company Private Limited ("Transferor Company No. 2"), PSK Resorts & Hotels Private Limited ("Transferor Company No. 3") and Dandelion Hotels Private Limited ("Transferor Company No. 4") with Lemon Tree Hotels Limited ("Transferee Company") and final date of hearing is fixed for 9th June, 2023.
-On the approval of Scheme by NCLT, Transferor Company(ies) shall be amalgamated with the Parent Company w.e.f April 1, 2022 (Appointed date of Scheme)
+The Parent Company has filed second motion Application with NCLT on January 31, 2023 w.r.t the Scheme date of Scheme)